kigster/simple-feed/README.md

   f.provider   = SimpleFeed.provider(:redis,
                                       redis: -> { ::Redis.new },
                                       pool_size: 10)
-  f.per_page   = 50
+  f.per_page   = 50     # default page size
   f.batch_size = 10     # default batch size
-  f.namespace  = 'nf'
-end
+  f.namespace  = 'nf'   # only needed if you use the same redis for more than one feed end
 ```

-After the feed is defined, the gem creates a similarly named method
-under the `SimpleFeed` namespace to access the feed.
-For example, given
-a name such as `:newsfeed` the following are all valid ways of
-accessing the feed:
+After the feed is defined, the gem creates a similarly named method under the `SimpleFeed` namespace to access the feed.
+For example, given a name such as `:newsfeed` the following are all valid ways of accessing the feed:

  * `SimpleFeed.newsfeed`
  * `SimpleFeed.get(:newsfeed)`